 BUFFALO, N.Y. —

-Before you get further, catch up on round one of Climate Minute to learn the basics of how rising CO2 levels are directly related to rising the global temperature.
+Before you get further, catch up on round one of Climate Minute to learn the basics of how rising CO2 levels are directly related to the rising global temperature.

 A lot of the focus on the climate change conversation has been on Earth’s rising temperature, and rightfully so.
 According to NASA, Earth’s global average temperature has risen 1.4 degrees Fahrenheit since 1880.
 That may not seem like much, but two-thirds of that warming has occurred during the past four decades.